yesodweb/yesod-cookbook/Detailed-change-list.md

 * toWaiApp no longer applies any middlewares.
 * MForm takes three arguments instead of 4 (no subsite).
 A typical `Form` type synonym in Foundation.hs would be: type Form x = Html -> MForm Handler (FormResult x, Widget)
 * getRouteToMaster is now called getRouteToParent.
 The rename comes because its semantics have changed slightly.
 (Perhaps we should still export a deprecated getRouteToMaster synonym?)
+* Completely overhauled yesod-test, making it easier to use and providing cleaner integration with hspec.

 __Persistent__